 Whether you’re planning to pop the question, spend an evening with friends or snuggle up in front of the fire with a loved one – Valentine’s Day is a great excuse to crack open a bottle of something delicious.

-I hate to think of sparkling wine being saved for ‘special occasions’.
+Sparkling wine isn’t just for ‘special occasions’.
 After all there’s a fizz to suit every pocket so price should not put you off from enjoying the fun of bubbles on regular occasions.
 Many of us will reach for a bottle on Valentine’s Day – it can’t be denied that a little sparkle does us the world of good from time to time.

 Champagne is a real treat but you don’t need to break the bank to find a quality sparkling wine.
 Look for the words ‘methode traditionelle’ on the bottle as this means the wine has been made in exactly the same way.

 The Loire valley is the second biggest producer of sparkling wine in France and millions of bottles rest quietly in the miles of limestone tunnels quarried long ago to provide stone for building the famous chateaux of the region.
-One of my favorite producers is Langlois Chateau – owned by the famous Champagne house Bollinger.
-It’s the smallest of the big sparkling houses in Saumur, producing around one million bottles each year.
+Langlois Chateau – owned by the famous Champagne house Bollinger is the smallest of the big sparkling houses in Saumur, producing around one million bottles each year.
 The top cuvée Quadrille is a blend of 4 different grape varieties (Chenin Blanc, Chardonnay, Cabernet Franc & Cabernet Sauvignon).
 Aged for six years on its yeasty deposit, it has a lovely toasty aroma and would make a wonderful partner to smoked salmon or oysters, often called the food of love.
 Guaranteed to get you in the mood!

 What wine do I drink with chocolate?